-- secure an Australian Business Number (ABN);
+- An Australian Business Number (ABN)

-- obtain a Tax File Number (TFN) (necessary for any trading activity); and
+- A Tax File Number (TFN)

-- register for the Goods & Services Tax (GST) and ‘Pay As You Go’ (PAYG) withholding tax.
+- Registration for Goods & Services Tax (GST) and Pay As You Go (PAYG)

 Compensation, Severance & Retirement

-Leave & Insurance Considerations
+Holiday and Leave Considerations

 This article is for informational purposes only and not intended to convey or constitute legal or any other advice.
 It is not a substitute for advice from a qualified professional.